CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 # Magic: the Gathering

 ## What is Magic?
 Magic is a collectable card game in which two or more players try to defeat each other by summoning fearsome creatures and casting powerful spells.
-Magic is a very flexible game system, allowing for endless possiblities of play.
-With over 27,000 cards, a wealth of customization and self expression is available to you!
+Magic is a very flexible game system, allowing for endless possibilities of play.
+With over 27,000 cards, a wealth of customization and self-expression is available to you!

 ## Colors of Magic
 Magic divides its cards into five colors of **mana**: white, blue, black, red, and green.
 Each color represents a different ethos and way to play the game.